relativitydev/relativity.testing.framework.api/source/Relativity.Testing.Framework.Api.Documentation/articles/Using-Custom-Strategies.md

 # Create a custom strategy with auto clean up

 If you want to implement create a strategy with auto clean up then you should implement tho strategies: create and delete.
-Create, it is a strategy that should be based on [CreateWorkspaceEntityStrategy](https://github.com/relativitydev/relativity.testing.framework.api/blob/master/source/Relativity.Testing.Framework.Api/Strategies/CreateWorkspaceEntityStrategy%601.cs) for workspace artifacts or [CreateStrategy](https://probable-happiness-2926a3e8.pages.github.io/api/Relativity.Testing.Framework.Strategies.CreateStrategy-1.html) for admin artifacts.
-Delete strategy should be based on [DeleteByIdStrategy](https://probable-happiness-2926a3e8.pages.github.io/api/Relativity.Testing.Framework.Strategies.DeleteByIdStrategy-1.html) for admin artifacts or [DeleteWorkspaceEntityByIdStrategy](https://probable-happiness-2926a3e8.pages.github.io/api/Relativity.Testing.Framework.Strategies.DeleteWorkspaceEntityByIdStrategy-1.html) for workspace artifacts.
+Create is a strategy that should be based on [CreateWorkspaceEntityStrategy](https://github.com/relativitydev/relativity.testing.framework.api/blob/master/source/Relativity.Testing.Framework.Api/Strategies/CreateWorkspaceEntityStrategy%601.cs) for workspace artifacts or [CreateStrategy](https://relativitydev.github.io/relativity.testing.framework/api/Relativity.Testing.Framework.Strategies.CreateStrategy-1.html) for admin artifacts.
+Delete strategy should be based on [DeleteByIdStrategy](https://relativitydev.github.io/relativity.testing.framework/api/Relativity.Testing.Framework.Strategies.DeleteByIdStrategy-1.html) for admin artifacts or [DeleteWorkspaceEntityByIdStrategy](https://relativitydev.github.io/relativity.testing.framework/api/Relativity.Testing.Framework.Strategies.DeleteWorkspaceEntityByIdStrategy-1.html) for workspace artifacts.

 ```
 public class CustomDeleteStrategy : DeleteWorkspaceEntityByIdStrategy<CustomModel>